FraunhoferIWES/foxes/docs/source/models.rst

 All wake model classes are implemented according to their mathematical nature, i.e., if applicable, they are derived from one of the following types:

-* :class:`DistSlicedWakeModel<foxes.models.wake_models.DistSlicedWakeModel>`: The wake delta depends on the wake frame coordinate `x` differently than on `(y, z)`, e.g., the `x` dependency can be factorized.
+* :class:`DistSlicedWakeModel<foxes.models.wake_models.dist_sliced.DistSlicedWakeModel>`: The wake delta depends on the wake frame coordinate `x` differently than on `(y, z)`, e.g., the `x` dependency can be factorized.
-* :class:`AxisymmetricWakeModel<foxes.models.wake_models.AxisymmetricWakeModel>`: Dist-sliced wake with axial symmetry, i.e., the wake can be described by `x` and a radial wake frame coordinate `r`.
+* :class:`AxisymmetricWakeModel<foxes.models.wake_models.axisymmetric.AxisymmetricWakeModel>`: Dist-sliced wake with axial symmetry, i.e., the wake can be described by `x` and a radial wake frame coordinate `r`.
-* :class:`GaussianWakeModel<foxes.models.wake_models.GaussianWakeModel>`: Axisymmetric wake that follows a Gaussian function, where the standard deviation `sigma(x)` depends on `x` only.
+* :class:`GaussianWakeModel<foxes.models.wake_models.gaussian.GaussianWakeModel>`: Axisymmetric wake that follows a Gaussian function, where the standard deviation `sigma(x)` depends on `x` only.
-* :class:`TopHatWakeModel<foxes.models.wake_models.TopHatWakeModel>`: Axisymmetric wake that is independent of `r` within the top-hat shape, and zero outside.
+* :class:`TopHatWakeModel<foxes.models.wake_models.top_hat.TopHatWakeModel>`: Axisymmetric wake that is independent of `r` within the top-hat shape, and zero outside.

 The reasoning behind this is that the partial wakes models can then build upon the underlying shape of the wake.